fauxtix/MauiRecipesApp/README.md

 This project was developed as a way of learning and exploring the capabilities of ,Net NAUI.
 The main objective is to get to know and experiment its various components and standards.
 Additionally, the Spoonacular Api was incorporated to broaden the scope of exploration, allowing for experimentation with accessing external Apis into the application.
-The Spoonacular Api was used to obtain recipe data.
+The Api was used to obtain recipe data.

 ### Learning Objectives